 For those who saw IT as a youngster, Curry is Pennywise, and the idea of another actor stepping into his oversized clown boots is an almost sacrilegious prospect.
-Curry oozes malevolence as the manifestation of all our worst fears.
-He is fiendishly parasitic in purpose, the perversity of his hunger dripping from every heavily painted pore, while his hackneyed, overly enthused, but ultimately banal portrayal of the classic clown is distinctly inhuman.
+Curry oozes malevolence as the manifestation of all our worst fears, offering a hackneyed, overly enthused, but ultimately banal portrayal of the classic clown that is distinctly inhuman.
 Pennywise boasts of the ‘Dead Light’, an enchanting vision of evil which draws in his victims, and Curry is able to personify that notion with startling accuracy.

 IT is the story of a malevolent force which assumes different forms in its pursuit of children, feeding on their worst fears before moving in for the kill.
 Every thirty years, Pennywise returns to Derry for feeding, and every year a series of disappearances are swept under the proverbial rug by a town shrouded in guilt and self-denial.
 One summer, the self-entitled ‘Loser’s Club’ are able to share their fears, their friendship and togetherness allowing them to overcome a monster who thrives on isolation.
 For the briefest of periods, Pennywise is a wounded entity.

-As much as it pains me to admit it, the movie is occasionally laughable with its outmoded effects and melodramatic tendencies, a quite farcical climax transforming an ethereal menace into something ineffectively tangible and creatively underwhelming, while the first half of the movie works much better than the latter.
+As much as it pains me to admit, the movie is occasionally laughable with its outmoded effects and melodramatic tendencies, a quite farcical climax transforming an ethereal menace into something ineffectively tangible and creatively underwhelming.
+The first half of the movie works much better than the latter.
 This is due to our protagonists appearing mainly as children, an age when they are much more vulnerable to the creature’s evil machinations.
 IT understands the uncertainty and lack of self-confidence that plagues children, and each of his victims has something to suppress in a suburbaban environment where children are seen and not heard, and suddenly never seen again.

 Mike – There’s something terribly wrong here in Derry, and you know it!

-But for every fortune cookie effects debacle, there are moments which stay long in the memory, a scene in which Beverly Marsh (Annette O’Toole) visits her childhood home proving particularly unsettling, while bursting blood balloons, invisible to the adult eye, prove eerily effective in isolating our cast of potential victims.
+But for every fortune cookie effects debacle, there are moments which stay long in the memory, a scene in which Beverly Marsh (Annette O’Toole) visits her childhood home proving particularly unsettling, while bursting blood balloons, invisible to the adult eye, prove eerily effective in isolating our cast further.

-By today’s standards, IT struggles to hold up in many respects, a fact that isn’t helped when you consider the movie’s financial aspirations – even back then – while the movie’s more accomplished actors have otherwise been confined to roles in mainstream terrestrial shows such as The Waltons (Richard Thomas) and 8 Simple Rules (John Ritter).
-Watching some scenes may be something akin to watching such tired TV outings, but the fact that the Pennywise character has become such a low-key cultural icon is testament to the movie’s many qualities.
+By today’s standards, IT struggles to hold up in many respects, a fact that isn’t helped when you consider the movie’s financial aspirations, even back then, while the movie’s more accomplished actors have otherwise been confined to roles in mainstream terrestrial shows such as The Waltons (Richard Thomas) and 8 Simple Rules (John Ritter).
+Watching some scenes may be akin to watching such tired TV outings, but the fact that the Pennywise character has become such a cultural icon is testament to the movie’s many qualities.
 That there can be no denying.

 The long-awaited remake of IT hits the theatres tomorrow, and frankly I am surprised it has taken so long.
 For movie producers, Pennywise is a marketing dream, a character whose very name is guaranteed to smash the box office the world over.
 Invariably, modern studio reboots have proven themselves little more than cynical ventures designed to slash expenditure by saving on promotion and advertising, and I struggle to think of a single instance in which a long-cherished franchise has not been damaged by the money-spinning modus operandi of the early 21st century.